wri/carbon-budget/readme.md

 For runs on my local computer, I use `docker-compose` so that the Docker is mapped to my computer's drives.
 I do this for development and testing.
 If running on another computer, you will need to change the local folder being mapped in `docker-compose.yaml` to fit your computer's directory structure.
+You will also need to either provide your own AWS secret key and access key or change the docker-compose code to not use them.
 `docker-compose build`
 `docker-compose run --rm -e AWS_SECRET_ACCESS_KEY=... -e AWS_ACCESS_KEY_ID=... carbon-budget`